Tissue shape from cell-scale active tensions: Tension networks with constant pressure

 Hence, the boundary modes are determined by the stress boundary conditions, for instance, stress-free boundaries.
 The Voronoi configuration corresponds to the absence of external forces.
 More generally, the isogonal mode can represent mechanically equilibrated states of the tissue in response to external forces because it respects the vertex force-balance constraint Eq.~\eqref{eq:tension_balance}.
 Correspondingly, in the companion paper~\cite{Claussen.etal2026}, the curl-free $\nabla\theta$ mode emerged from the solvability condition for the continuum force-balance equations.

-In the interior, $\sigma\neq 0$ is possible even for free boundary conditions, as the interior isogonal modes are soft.
-A constraint on cell areas, e.g., incompressibility, is required to lift the degeneracy (see companion paper).
-Such a constraint elicits pressure differentials, to which we turn next.
+In the interior, $\bm{\sigma}\neq \bm{0}$ is possible even for free boundary conditions, as the interior isogonal modes are zero-energy modes.
+A constraint on cell areas, e.g., incompressibility, is required to lift this mechanical degeneracy (see companion paper \cite{Claussen.etal2026}).
+Constraints on cell areas induce pressure differentials, to which we turn next.